numalariamodeling/FE-2023-examples/README.md

 - Navigate to your local copy of this repository on QUEST: `cd ~/FE-2023-examples`
 - Notice your job directory path in `manifest.py`: `/projects/b1139/FE-2023-examples/experiments/<username>`.
 This will help your track your simulations separately from other participants.
-- Load your emodpy `SLURM_LOCAL` virtual environment
+- Load your emodpy `SLURM_LOCAL` virtual environment (see prerequisites)
 - Run simulation via `python3 example_run.py -l`
+    - The `-l` argument allows you to use `SLURM_LOCAL` platform as the `selected_platform` in this example
 - Wait for simulation to finish (~2 minutes)
 - Go to the job directory (see `experiments/<your username>` above) folder to find the generated experiment - it will be under a set of 16-digit alphanumeric strings.
 The structure of these strings is `Suite > Experiment > Simulations`.
 Due to current handling systems with SLURM you will not be able to see the experiment name given within the `example_run.py` script; however, this can be found in the experiment and simulation-level metadata.json files.
 You may also choose to sort your files based on time such that most recent experiments will appear first.
 - Take a look through what was generated even in this simple run and get familiar with the file structure.
+    - *NOTE: be sure to go all the way into the folder structure to see your simulations & their outputs*

 </p>
 </details>